ross102/Proposals/README.md

 # Voting proposal

-This project is a smart contract that demonstrates voting, giving rights to vote, delegating votes and proposals .
+This is a smart contract that demonstrates voting, giving rights to vote, delegating votes and proposals .